AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/iframe-usage.md

 ## User interaction

-If you like to minimize communication with IdP that requires user interaction, or if you have issues with popups for any reason, you may consider:
+If you like to minimize communication with IdP that requires user interaction, or if you have issues with popups for any reason, you may consider to:

-* **Avoiding interaction when users sign-in for the first time**
+* **Avoid interaction when users sign-in for the first time**
   * [Granting admin consent](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent) to a tenant will prevent consent prompts for permissions required by your app.
-* **Avoiding interaction when calling an API that has permissions requiring consent**
+* **Avoid interaction when calling an API that has permissions requiring consent**
   * [Pre-authorizing client apps](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#preauthorizedapplications-attribute) will prevent consent prompts for permissions required by your web API

 ## Single sign-out

 You can use MSAL.js with a [front-channel logout URI](https://openid.net/specs/openid-connect-backchannel-1_0.html) to achieve *single sign-out* effect between iframed and parent apps.
-In particular, you may want to enable front-channel logout for your iframed child apps, so that the logout from parent app can trigger logout from child apps.
+In particular, you may want to enable front-channel logout for your iframed apps, so that logout from the parent app can trigger logout from child apps.
 See for more: [How to configure a front-channel logout URI](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/logout.md#front-channel-logout).